bbauska/CSS-Notes4Pros/README.md

 }

-> In this case, specifying currentColor for the border is most likely
-> redundant because omitting it should produce identical results.
-Only
-> use currentColor inside the border property within the same element if
-> it would be overwritten otherwise due to a more specific selector.
+In this case, specifying currentColor for the border is most likely redundant because omitting it should produce identical results.
+Only use currentColor inside the border property within the same element if it would be overwritten otherwise due to a more specific selector.
 >
-> Since it&apos;s the computed color, the border will be green in the
-> following example due to the second rule overriding the first:
+Since it&apos;s the computed color, the border will be green in the following example due to the second rule overriding the first:

 div

 {

-**color**
+<b>color</b>

 :